sgnd/docker-course/README.md

 This command will create a new container from the specified image, and run the specified command in the container.

 ## Managing Docker containers
+To manage Docker containers, you can use the following commands:

 ### Running a Container

-To run a container, you can use the `docker run` command.
+To run a new container, you can use the `docker run` command.
 For example:

-`docker run <image_name> <command> `
+`docker run <image_name> `

-This command will create a new container from the specified image, and run the specified command in the container.
+This command will run a new container using the specified image.
+You can use various options to customize the container's environment, such as setting environment variables, mapping ports, and mounting volumes.

 ### Attaching to a Running Container

-To attach to a running container, you can use the `docker attach` command.
+To attach to a running container and run commands in it, you can use the `docker exec` command.
 For example:

-`docker attach <container_id> `
+`docker exec -it <container_id> <command>`

-This command will attach your terminal to the specified container
+This command will run the specified command in the specified container.
+The `-i` flag will keep the stdin open, and the `-t` flag will allocate a pseudo-TTY.

 ### Copying Files from a Container

-To copy files from a container, you can use the `docker cp` command.
+To copy files from a container to the host system, you can use the `docker cp` command.
 For example:

 `docker cp <container_id>:<src_path> <dest_path> `

-This command will copy the file at `src_path` in the container to `dest_path` on the host machine.
+This command will copy the file at `src_path` in the container to `dest_path` on the host system.

 ### Creating a New Container

-To create a new container, you can use the `docker create` command.
+To create a new container without starting it, you can use the `docker create` command.
 For example:

-`docker create <image_name> <command> `
+`docker create <image_name>`

-This command will create a new container from the specified image, but it will not start the container.
-To start the container, you can use the `docker start` command.
+This command will create a new container using the specified image, but it will not start the container.
+You can use various options to customize the container's environment, such as setting environment variables, mapping ports, and mounting volumes.

 ### Viewing Changes to the Filesystem